terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Guide to the Systems Engineering Body of Knowledge (SEBoK).md

 date:: 2022
-publisher:: BKCASE Governance and Editorial Board title:: @Guide to the Systems Engineering Body of Knowledge (SEBoK version 2.8) item-type:: [[document]] access-date:: 2020-12-30T05:18:34Z original-title:: Guide to the Systems Engineering Body of Knowledge (SEBoK version 2.8)
+publisher:: BKCASE Governance and Editorial Board title:: @Guide to the Systems Engineering Body of Knowledge (SEBoK) item-type:: [[document]] access-date:: 2020-12-30T05:18:34Z original-title:: Guide to the Systems Engineering Body of Knowledge (SEBoK version 2.8)